AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-table-view.md

 1. Select a table view, then click **Filters** in the upper-right corner of the table.
 1. Click **Add condition** and add the following information:

-    * Select a field you want to filter by <!-- the tip below might change-->
+    * Select a field that you want to filter by <!-- the tip below might change-->

     * Select an option (or a filter modifier) to define what kind of condition the field must meet